insin/newforms/docs/interactive_forms.rst

 .. code-block:: javascript

-   validation: {event: 'onChange', delay: 250}
+   validation: {on: 'blur change', onChangeDelay: 250}

 Any event name
 --------------